-Our Therapists provide Sports Physiotherapy Services to a number of Sporting Organisations and Teams, including Australian Touch Football, the Queensland Academy of Sport (QAS), PNG Netball, NSW Hockey, Surfers Paradise Rugby Union Club, TSS Rowing and Athletics, and more.
+Our Therapists provide Sports Physiotherapy Services to a number of Sporting Organisations and Teams, including Australian Touch Football, the Queensland Academy of Sport (QAS), 2018 Comm Games Medical Team, NSW Hockey, Surfers Paradise Rugby Union Club, TSS Rowing and Athletics and more.
 Contact Us to make an Appointment Today, or Click here to Book Online – A simple and easy way to find a time that suits you

 All our therapists have experience in the diagnosis, treatment, and management of sporting injuries.
-Adam, Lucy and Raphael all have APA Sports Levels, and Raphael is an APA Titled Sports and Musculoskeletal Physiotherapist.
+Adam, Lucy, Raphael and Ashleigh all have APA Sports Levels, and Raphael is an APA Titled Sports and Musculoskeletal Physiotherapist.
 Our therapists have a variety of backgrounds and interests that include, but are not limited to:

 - Stand-up Paddleboarding (SUP)